Who Will Score a Goal in the NHL Today - November 4?

 Who Will Score a Goal in the NHL Today? - November 4

-The NHL has 15 games on its Saturday slate -- keep scrolling for anytime goal-scorer odds from across the league.
+The NHL has 15 games on its Saturday slate -- see below for anytime goal-scorer odds from across the league.

 Get tickets for any NHL game this season at Ticketmaster!